mrochan/gfrnet/README.md

 ## Testing G-FRNet

-Update the paths in scripts/compute_bn_statistics_camvid.py and scripts/test_segmentation_camvid.py.
+Run scripts/compute_bn_statistics_camvid.py and followed by scripts/test_segmentation_camvid.py.
+You would need to update the paths in these two files in order to successfully run them.

 Then, run the following command to test: